mkssri/hobbies/philosophy/README.md

 - You should not compare yourselves with other's, you can only compare yourselves with you from yesterday and become better, as you will know yourself better compared to knowing other's. - SF
   * (12/31/2023) stay in your lane. - Yoga instructor
-  * you will be running your own race.
+  * you will be running your own race. - Coworker
 - Grind never rest, neither should you. - Infra
 - Worry about controllables. - MS Dhoni
 - Don't get emotional w/ cars, houses, .... - Coworker